tarandeep30/Parameter_Optimization_Of_SVM/README.md

-# Parameter_Optimization_Of_SVM
+# Parameter Optimization Of SVM

 ## Introduction
-This assignment illustrates a way of finding the optimal hyperparameter of Support Vector Classifier.
+This assignment illustrates a way of finding the optimal hyperparameter of SVC.
 The data set used here is AI4I 2020 Predictive Maintenance Dataset Data Set from UCI repository.

 ## Dataset